 8. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of Athletics.

-9. Helps to ensure the success of the basketball program by performing all other duties as assigned by the Head Coach and other members of the athletics administration staff.
+9. Helps to ensure the success of the assigned athletic program by performing all other duties as assigned by the Head Coach and other members of the athletics administration staff.

-The Operations Assistant, Basketball is supervised by the Head Coach.
+The Operations Assistant, Athletics is supervised by the Head Coach.

 OFFICE OF HUMAN RESOURCES